blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 - `soiling` — string PR below threshold with operating current significantly lower than fleet mean but voltage near normal.
 Uniform soiling (dust, pollen, bird droppings) reduces operating current proportionally across all cells in the string; voltage drops only slightly.
 Requires `n_strings ≥ 2`.
 - `string_fault` — both voltage and current significantly below fleet mean.
 Indicates a serious fault: broken cell, failed bypass diode, high series resistance, or a physical disconnection.
 Requires `n_strings ≥ 2`.
 - `degraded` — PR below threshold but V/I signature doesn't fit the above patterns clearly; catch-all for mixed or unclear signatures, and the only hypothesis emitted when `n_strings = 1`.
-- `temp_probe_fault` — DS18B20 backsheet probe returned an invalid reading (disconnected, 85 °C power-on sentinel, or out-of-range value); rate-limited to once per report window.
+- `temp_probe_fault` — DS18B20 backsheet probe returned an invalid reading (disconnected or out-of-range, i.e. < −40 °C or > 110 °C); rate-limited to once per report window.
 PR evaluation is suppressed for the affected sample cycle; `mod_temp_c` emits `−9999` in any summary window with no valid temperature readings.
 - `modbus_fail` — Modbus bus unreachable after 3 retries; the whole combiner or the RS-485 cable is suspect.

+## 7.5 Commissioning Checklist

+Before deploying to a live array:

+1. **Verify your inverter or combiner model publishes per-string voltage.** Consult the Modbus RTU communication manual.
+If only per-string current and a shared bus voltage are available, shading root-cause alerts will not fire; document this for O&M so `soiling`/`string_fault` alerts are understood to also cover undetected shading.

+2. **Obtain the correct register map, scaling, and parity from the vendor.** The defaults in §5 are illustrative only.
+Collect:
+   - Starting register address (`reg_base`) for string 1's voltage
+   - Register layout (are V and I contiguous per string, or in separate blocks?)
+   - Voltage scaling (raw register × factor = volts)
+   - Current scaling (raw register × factor = amps)
+   - Modbus slave ID, baud, parity, stop bits

+3. **Bench-test Modbus before field installation.** Use a USB-RS-485 adapter and a Modbus simulator (Modbus Mechanic, ModRSsim2) to confirm register reads match expectations.
+Adjust `modbus_baud`, `modbus_slave_id`, `modbus_parity`, `modbus_stop_bits`, `reg_base`, `string_v_scale_x100`, `string_a_scale_x1000` via Notehub environment variables (see §5) and verify the next inbound sync delivers the changes (up to 120 min lag).

+4. **Set the correct STC power rating per string.** Update `string_stc_w` to match the actual installed string rating (sum of module wattages at STC, or from the MPPT input nameplate).
+The default `6000` W is a 15-module × 400 W example only.

+5. **Adjust temperature coefficient if needed.** The default `temp_coeff_per10000 = −35` is typical for mono-PERC silicon (−0.35 %/°C).
+Bifacial, thin-film, and heterojunction modules may differ; consult the module datasheet.

+6. **Set the Performance Ratio alert threshold.** The default `perf_thresh_pct = 80` fires alerts when PR < 0.80.
+If your array has chronic low-light or seasonal shadow patterns, a higher threshold (e.g., 75) may reduce false positives; a lower threshold (e.g., 85) increases sensitivity.
+Test with the alert-simulation technique in §8.

+7. **Confirm irradiance sensor placement.** The pyranometer must be co-planar with the array (same tilt and azimuth), within 2–3 m of the array, and free of shadows and nearby shading objects.

+8. **Validate sleep/wake profile with Mojo (bench only).** See §8 Validation and Testing for power measurement procedure.
+Confirm idle current in the expected range; remove Mojo and its Qwiic cable before field enclosure.

 ## 8. Validation and Testing